Releasing Medical Records

 Health care providers are required to disclose medical records within a reasonable time, but no more than 21 working days after the date a person in interest requests the disclosure.
 A health care provider that knowingly and willfully refuses to disclose medical records in violation of Health-General Article § 4-309 (a)(d) is liable for actual damages, is guilty of a misdemeanor, and on conviction is subject to a fine not exceeding $1,000 for the first offense and not exceeding $5,000 for each subsequent conviction for a violation of any provision of this subtitle.

 The fees that may be charged for preparation and production of medical records may be adjusted annually for inflation using the Consumer Price Index on July 1 of each year.
-The FY 2009 adjusted rates for medical record copying are as follows: a preparation fee of no more than $22.18 (Please note that preparation fees can be charged to hospitals and insurance companies, but NOT patients.), plus a fee of no more than 73 cents per page copied, plus the actual cost of shipping and handling.
+Beginning January 1, 2014, adjusted rates for medical record copying are as follows: a preparation fee of no more than $22.88 (Please note that preparation fees can be charged to hospitals and insurance companies, but NOT patients.), plus a fee of no more than 76 cents per page copied, plus the actual cost of shipping and handling.
 Reasonable fees may be charged for duplicate x-rays.

 Health care providers may not refuse to disclose a medical record on the request of a person in interest because of the failure of the person in interest to pay for health care rendered by the provider.
 Health care providers may require payment of the preparation, copying, shipping and handling fees and charges before turning the records over to a patient or other authorized individual.
 Health care providers are required to comply with subpoenas, and no fee may be charged to transfer the records of Medicaid recipients to another provider.